Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Introduction

-In this paper, we design the first static, automated neuro-symbolic vulnerability detection framework, called \sys (\underline{Mo}del-Generated \underline{C}ode \underline{Q}ueries), that combines the complementary strengths of LLMs and classic static analysis.
-The core idea is to leverage LLMs to automatically generate end-to-end vulnerability patterns and incorporate the patterns into static program analysis. \emph{Such a neuro-symbolic design not only preserves the scalability and rigorousness of classic static analysis, but also gets rid of the time-consuming pattern engineering.}
+In this paper, we design \sys (\underline{Mo}del-Generated \underline{C}ode \underline{Q}ueries), a general neuro-symbolic static vulnerability detection framework that addresses these limitations. \sys leverages LLMs to automatically generate \emph{complete end-to-end vulnerability detection patterns} from scratch, including sources, sinks, vulnerable operations, control-flow logic, and sanitization checks, rather than just taint specifications.
+It incorporates these LLM-generated patterns into established static analysis platforms (Joern and CodeQL), preserving their scalability and precision while automating what was previously labor-intensive.
+Unlike prior approaches, \sys supports multiple programming languages and handles complex analysis tasks within a unified framework.

-However, LLM-driven generation of vulnerability patterns faces multiple challenges.
+However, such a pattern generation solution faces multiple challenges.
 LLMs often do not have enough knowledge of domain-specific languages (DSLs) used by static vulnerability detection tools (\eg{,} Scala-like DSL for Joern~\cite{joern} and SQL-like DSL for CodeQL), resulting in \emph{uncompilable queries}.
 Specifically, our study shows that pretrained, commercial LLMs, \eg{,} GPT-4o~\cite{gpt4o}, often fail to generate valid queries, frequently producing \emph{syntax errors} or triggering \emph{execution-time exceptions}.
 To deal with this challenge, \sys adopts a technique, specifically \emph{DSL subsetting}, to refine DSL by selecting a core set of features to guide the automated query generation, without sacrificing expressiveness.
 The intuition is that such a refined subset can be better understood by pretrained LLMs while still preserving the core semantics due to the redundant nature of the DSL.

 Even when the LLM-generated queries are syntactically correct and executable, they may fail to capture vulnerabilities effectively.
 Specifically, they may trigger semantic errors (\ie{,} fail to report vulnerabilities), be overly specific (\ie{,} overfitting to known instances via matching exact variable names or fixed control flow paths), or be overly general (\ie{,} underfitting by matching many irrelevant code cases).
 To deal with these, \sys adopts a \emph{feedback-driven} approach, which incorporates fine-grained feedback from a symbolic query validator for iterative query refinement.
 The query validator executes the LLM-generated queries and monitors the exhibited behaviors, including syntax errors, execution exceptions, and semantic errors.
 Specifically, we instrument the query execution runtime to obtain a block-level program state of the query execution to precisely locate the errors and inconsistencies.
 These are then used for the LLM to refine the incorrect query.
 The validator further uses heuristics to detect if a query is too specific and instructs the LLM to generalize it; it also instructs LLMs to eliminate false positives (if any) to improve the precision.